ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 skip residuals to preserve composition.
 An optional dilated refinement pass provides additional global coherence.

+Alongside the upscaler, the pack now includes **DyPE for Qwen Image**: a model patch node that extends Qwen Image’s spatial rotary embeddings and flow-matching noise schedule so the diffusion model stays coherent far beyond its native training resolution.
+Drop it after your model loader to auto-detect geometry, apply Dynamic Position Extrapolation (DyPE), and keep edits stable with configurable tapering strategies.

 ### Memory Use

 The progressive upscaler still samples the full latent at once, so extremely